jerseycheese/BootHillGM/Docs/DevelopmentRoadmap.md

 - Performance monitoring and optimization
 - Security audits and updates

-## Key Milestones
-1. Project Kickoff
-2. Core Components Complete
-3. Advanced Components Complete
-4. Internal MVP Testing Complete
-5. Soft Launch
-6. First Major Post-MVP Update

-Note: This roadmap is aligned with the component breakdown and recommended development order.
+Note: This roadmap is aligned with the Next.js-based implementation.
 Progress will be made as time allows, and the order of tasks may be adjusted based on emerging needs or insights gained during development.